CypRiv/genal/README.md

 - `action = 2`: Uses effect allele frequencies to attempt to flip them (conservative, default)
 - `action = 3`: Removes all palindromic SNPs (very conservative)

-If you choose the option 2 or 3 (recommended), genal will print the list of palindromic SNPs that have been removed from the analysis.
+When choosing the option 2 or 3 (recommended), genal will print the list of palindromic SNPs that have been removed from the analysis.

 By default, only some MR methods (inverse-variance weighted, weighted median, Simple mode, MR-Egger) are going to be run.
 But if you wish to run a different set of MR methods, you can pass a list of strings to the `methods` argument.
 The possible strings are:
 - `IVW` for the classical Inverse-Variance Weighted method with random effects